Sunanda Pushkar

 Sunanda Pushkar (27 June 1962 – 17 January 2014) was an Indian-born Canadian businesswoman.
 She was a sales director in the Dubai-based TECOM Investments, and a co-owner of the India-based Rendezvous Sports World (RSW), a cricket franchise in the Indian Premier League.
 Pushkar was the wife of former International diplomat serving under the UN and politician Shashi Tharoor.

 Early life and education

 Sunanda Pushkar (née Dass) was born on 27 June 1962 in a Kashmiri Pandit family of landlords and army officers native to Bomai, Sopore.
 She was the only daughter of Lt.
 Col. Pushkar Nath Dass and Jaya Dass.
 Her father retired from the army in 1983.

 Pushkar has two brothers, one of whom works for a global software company in Dubai; the other is in the Indian Army.
-The family moved from Bomai to Jammu in 1990, after their house was set on fire by militants.
+The family moved from Bomai to Jammu in 1990.

 Pushkar studied at the Convent of Jesus and Mary, Ambala, and Kendriya Vidyalaya, Jhansi.
 She then graduated from Govt.
 Women's College in Srinagar, where she studied during 1986–88.